Clinics Information and Application

 Follow the instructions on the attached application forms concerning interviews, submission of resumes, etc. Please note that you must complete the appropriate questionnaire for each clinic to which you are applying in addition to the single cover page that can be used for all clinics.
 However, you only need to submit one resume with the entire application.
 Students are strongly encouraged to complete the application process prior to the end of the application period.

 What is the Application Deadline?

-APPLICATIONS MUST BE EMAILED NO LATER THAN OCTOBER 29TH at 12 NOON TO email@example.com
+APPLICATIONS MUST BE EMAILED NO LATER THAN NOVEMBER 2ND at 5 P.M.
+TO firstname.lastname@example.org

 SPECIAL NOTE: If you have substantial changes in your situation, after your application has been submitted (such as considering taking an externship in the same term), you MUST notify the Clinical faculty in writing with this information.

 Monday, November 14th - Students will receive notice via e-mail if they have been accepted into a clinic.
 All students not selected in the first round will be put on a waiting list for consideration in the event that someone selected in the first round is unable to accept.